- Contact Information

 Note: Out-of-Zone permission is determined by the Superintendent on a year-to-year basis.

 The school schedules a professional photography studio to take individual and group photographs of students in the fall and again in the spring.
 All students will be photographed in the fall regardless of whether parents choose to purchase pictures.
 Photographs will be used for the computer student information system and student cumulative files.
-Information regarding picture dates and cost will be sent home to parents in the Tuesday Folder.
+Information regarding picture dates and cost will be sent home to parents in the Weekly Folder.

 The Dinwiddie County Code of Conduct is distributed during the first week of school along with this handbook.
 It contains specific information concerning student behavior, disciplinary consequences, and expectations and rights of students.
 Parents and students should read and discuss its contents thoroughly.
 It is important to understand that disruptive students who interfere with the educational process and/or do not comply with regulations and procedures are subject to administrative action.